How To Care For Chickens In The Winter Basics

 small backyard chicken coop in winter

-Can my chickens free range in the snow?
+Can my chickens free-range in the snow?

 You bet!
 They’ll have just as much fun getting out and scratching around in the snow and cold as they do on a nice spring day.
-Thick snow cover can limit of prevent their ability to free range.
+Thick snow cover can limit or prevent their ability to free range.

-free ranging chicken in the winter
+free ranging hens in the snow

 Most heritage chicken breeds are well suited for winter conditions.
 We have had some 10-15 different breeds over the years, which have all done well over the winter.
 While this list is not exhaustive, some of the main cold hardy winter chicken breeds are: